-Aims: The project aims at working in three key results dimensions prioritized within SICA’s Central American Security Strategy:
+Aims: The project prioritizes the following within SICA’s Central American Security Strategy:

 1. Support the formulation of a comprehensive citizen security policy for Belize, ensuring linkages between this national policy and regional priorities.